 Browsing, I come across an authentic bow with arrows with hard wood points and bird feather quills for stability and distance.
 I find fine woven baskets from Panama, and woven masks.
 There are imitations of pre-Colombian pottery and carvings from the Tigua nut.
 There are bright colors, wood, stone, clay, fabric.

-How the hell did those ancient hunters hit running animals in rough terrain, in questionable weather?
+How the hell did those ancient hunters hit running animals in rough terrain, in questionable weather, with these questionable weapons?

 Their dreams were deeper than mine, all about life, death, and Gods.

-I’m going to hang the bow and arrows on one of my living room walls to remind me how easy we have it.
+I’m going to hang the bow and arrows on one of my living room walls to remind me how easy I have it.